-The District of Columbia District Department of Environment (DDOE) is soliciting grant applications from eligible entities (called "applicants" or "sub-grantees").
-The goal of this Request for Applications (RFA) is to reduce the energy costs for the District of Columbia's eligible low income households by increasing the energy efficiency of their homes, while ensuring their health and safety.
+The District of Columbia District Department of Environment ("DDOE") is soliciting grant applications from eligible entities (called "Applicant").
+The goals of this Request for Applications (RFA) are to update the Wetland Conservation Plan and to create a Wetland Registry for the District.
+The following programs or offices of DDOE are administering this RFA: WATER QUALITY - PLANNING & PERMITTING ("WQD").

-The intent of this RFA is to identify qualified entities that are capable of effectively delivering weatherization-related services and assistance to eligible low income households in the District of Columbia.
-The following programs or offices of DDOE are administering this RFA: ENERGY ADMIN - EE&A (WEATHERIZATION ASSISTANCE PROGRAM) ("WAP").